February 17, 2023

-Fraser Island has carved out a bit of a niche on the backpacker circuit and you will likely be joined by a transient population of visitors who make the 45-minute hike to the island’s deepest lake for a dip.
+K’gari (Fraser Island) has carved out a bit of a niche on the backpacker circuit and you will likely be joined by a transient population of visitors who make the 45-minute hike to the island’s deepest lake for a dip.

 The lake has a distinct half-moon shape and it is both a window lake (formed when the ground level falls below the water table) and a barrage lake (when a sand blow blocks the waters of a natural spring).
 The lake is slowly being swallowed by a giant sand dune.

-Lace up your boots for a walk along the boardwalk that hugs the curves of Wanggoolba Creek as it snakes through the rainforest.
+Lace-up your boots for a walk along the boardwalk that hugs the curves of Wanggoolba Creek as it snakes through the rainforest.

 The creek was used for Secret Women’s Business before the land was cleared for forestry operations.
 These days, the picnic area sits amid a botanical garden.

 It is also equipped with ingredients from the original Indigenous pantry.
-You can taste some of these native Australian flavours on a Bush Tucker Talk + Taste session at Kingfisher Bay Resort’s signature Seabelle Restaurant.
+You can taste some of these native Australian flavours during a Bush Tucker Talk + Taste session at Kingfisher Bay Resort’s signature Seabelle Restaurant.
 Try a series of native ingredients and learn how to incorporate them into contemporary Australian cuisine and see how the powder inside the paperbark tree is used for medicinal purposes.